-A student is matriculated to the Doctor of Philosophy program after foundational studies are assessed, and all deficiencies are removed.
-Students must matriculate to the DPhil/PhD to participate in Cores 3, 4, 5, and 6.
-The following requirements must be fulfilled for matriculation to doctoral studies: (a) a total of 16 cohesive graduate semester credit hours in support of the Omega Graduate School course of study, (b) attendance at Cores 1 and 2, (c) completion of assignments related to Cores 1 and 2, (d) possession of basic computer and academic writing skills, unless exempted by the American Disabilities Act, and (e) control of an e-mail address.
+A student is matriculated to the Doctor of Philosophy or Doctor of Social Leadership program after foundational studies are assessed, and all deficiencies are removed.
+Students must matriculate to participate in Cores 3, 4, 5, and 6.
+The following requirements must be fulfilled for matriculation to doctoral studies: (a) a total of 16 cohesive graduate semester credit hours in support of the Omega Graduate School course of study, (b) attendance at Cores 1 and 2, (c) completion of assignments related to Cores 1 and 2, (d) possession of basic computer and academic writing skills, unless exempted by the American Disabilities Act, and (e) control of an email address.